Top 25 Ways to Promote your Mobile AppPosted by: Mariya Parackal | On: 23rd Sep, 2019 | Mobile Development

 6. Use Existing Trust in Your Brand

-The best way to promote your app is to have a good product and a good brand.
+The best way to promote mobile app is to have a good product and a good brand.
 Of course, this is easier if your app is being launched to augment an existing service.
 If the app is your main business, it can be hard to establish the business first.

 7. Build Trust by Checking App Feedback

 One way to build trust in your first product is to religiously check the comments section.
 When your app is on an app marketplace, users have the ability to leave reviews and comments.
 There are likely to be some bugs early on, and users are likely to point them out.
 This sounds like a negative but you can turn it into a positive by responding to as many of these comments as possible as soon as possible.
 Leave comments like “Thank you for pointing out that issue, we’ll solve it as soon as possible,” or “We’ve heard about that problem from other users and we’re working on finding a solution.”

 Another way to build trust in your first product is to make your business more visible through other free services, like blogs.
 The blogs should be about your business and about your field rather than just your app.
 If your blog is all about your app, your blog will likely be visible to fewer people than your actual app is.
 Instead, your blog should provide useful information without treating readers like potential customers.
 This can help establish your authority and make your app seem more legitimate.

 9. Build Buzz

 If you have a business already, word of mouth among your clients and customers can be one of the most valuable ways to raise awareness about your mobile app.
 That doesn’t mean that it’s the only way.

 If you don’t already have a business, you can still use social media to raise awareness about your mobile app.
 From the first day of development, start making posts to make potential users aware that your product is on its way.
 Close to the actual launch, you can even have a countdown on your social media page.

 10. Re-engage users who have already installed your app